 Season Summary: 1985

-Whereas Williamstown had started season 1984 with three wins, it began 1985 with three losses before winning the next eight.
-An uneven competition meant at least 12 wins would be needed to claim fourth spot and when 'Town lost to Camberwell by five points in round 16 it faced a hard task to reach the finals ahead of Port Melbourne, now a game clear.
-Both clubs had a chance to boost their percentages in round 17 when they met lowly opponents.
+Both Port and Williamstown had a chance to boost their percentages in round 17 when they met lowly opponents.
 Port took advantage by beating Prahran by 76 points to strengthen its grip on fourth position, while the Seagulls had a 22-point win over Werribee.
 This meant that not only did Williamstown have to win well away against sixth-placed Geelong West in the last round, but rely on home side Coburg (second) inflicting a solid defeat on Port to reduce its percentage.
 At that stage Port had a percentage of 140.8 to Williamstown's 133.1.
-Williamstown did its best, kicking 14.16 to Geelong West's 8.10, but Coburg played an even bigger part by trouncing Port 21.15 to 5.9.
+Williamstown did its best, kicking 14.16 to Geelong West's 8.10, including seven goals with the wind in the last quarter, but Coburg played an even bigger part by trouncing Port 21.15 to 5.9.
 This pushed Port's percentage down to 131.4, while Williamstown's rose slightly to 134.5.
-Port was out and the Seagulls were in the finals!
+Port was out and the Seagulls were in the finals for the first time in Division One since 1972.
+The downside was that Kevin 'Hap' Hughes, who had been in sensational form all season after returning from Spotswood, injured his shoulder in the second quarter and was ruled out of the first semi-final.

-Sandringham, which had headed the ladder and then won a high-scoring second semi-final against Coburg by 90 points, started clear favourites for the Grand Final at the Junction Oval in perfect conditions.
-Although the underdog, Williamstown was by no means out of contention and began the game with a sensational team selection.
-After much thought, Wheeler selected Thirds rover Ron James for his debut at the age of 14 years and 10 months.
-James looked like goaling with his first kick, but the shot slewed away for a behind.
-Playing with much purpose and tenacity, the Seagulls trailed by only a behind at quarter-time and at half-time scores were level, 8.6 apiece.
-One factor in Williamstown's favour was the sound form of Fotheringham and Rickman in attack, which contrasted the form of Sandringham forwards Morrison, Brewer and Gorozidis who were all well checked.
-Fortunately for the Zebras, big man Mark Eaves gave a best-afield performance across the half-forward line and finished with five goals.
-The game was rugged yet free of spite and was still evenly balanced when Sandy led by nine points at three-quarter time.
-After Rickman missed a deliberate shot for goal early in the last quarter, Sandringham goaled twice to open up a handy 21 point lead with seven minutes played.
-It was the biggest gap between the two sides for the day and, in view of the way the two defences were playing, it seemed the Zebras had the game all but won.
-Fifteen minutes into the term Rickman goaled from close range to cut the difference to two goals and a long shot from Sait was rushed for a behind.
-Eaves steadied Sandy with a goal, but Fotheringham goaled with a snap to leave the Seagulls 11 points down with about ten minutes to play.
+Positioned in a forward pocket, the ball came quickly into the Seagull forward line from the opening bounce where James took possession and looked like goaling with his first kick, but the shot slewed away for a behind.
+'Town trailed by only a behind at quarter-time and at half-time scores were level at 8.6.
+In Williamstown's favour was the good play of Fotheringham and Rickman in attack, which was in stark contrast with the Zebras' forwards Ian Morrison, Ross Brewer and Con Gorozidis who were all well held by their Seagull opponents.
+For the Zebras, big man Mark Eaves gave a best-on-ground performance at centre half-forward and finished with five match-winning goals.
+The game was still evenly balanced with Sandy leading by nine points at three-quarter time, 11.13.79 to 10.10.70.
+After 'Chops' Rickman missed a deliberate shot for goal early in the last quarter, the Zebras goaled twice in a row to open up a handy 21-point lead with just seven minutes played - the biggest gap between the two sides all day.
+It appeared that Sandringham had the game all but won until fifteen minutes into the term when Rickman goaled from close range to cut the difference to two goals and a long shot from Kevin Sait was rushed through for a behind.
+Eaves steadied the Zebras with a goal, but Fotheringham kicked truly with a snap to leave the Seagulls within 2 kicks and about ten minutes to play.

 Williamstown's 1985 Grand Final side was:

-Backs Alun Owen, Greg Swann, Robert Dimartino
+Backs Alun Owen Greg Swann Robert DiMartino